Claude Code MCP team conventions

 How do you keep Claude Code MCP reviewable?

-Write a Permission Slice for every connector: the exact MCP server, the exact tools, and the exact repo path it may touch.
-Keep the slice small enough that a reviewer can restate it in one sentence, so review checks whether the connector matches the task instead of guessing intent.
+Write a permission slice for every connector: the exact MCP server, the exact tools, and the exact repo path it may touch.
+Keep the slice small enough that a reviewer can restate it in one sentence.
+Review then checks whether the connector matches the task, instead of asking the reviewer to guess what the author intended.

 -